kileykarecki/Project-4/README.md

 ### Using this Project:
 - Use our interactive Leaflet map to input your desired date and time for either Disneyland or Disney California Adventure.
 View the desired park map with its respective high/low traffic areas, predicted wait times for the rides, and the predicted weather for the day.
-- You can access the map in the repo above or directly using this link: [ENTER LINK HERE]
 - You can view the final dashboard in the repo above or directly using this link: [ENTER LINK HERE]

 ### Team Members: